-HARRISBURG, PA (December 31, 2013) —The Pennsylvania Turnpike Commission (PTC) reminds motorists that toll rates will increase Jan.
-5 by 12 percent for cash customers and 2 percent for E-ZPass customers.
-The new rates take effect at 12:01 a.m. this Sunday.
-With the increase, E-ZPass customers who now see about a 25-percent savings on tolls will save at least 35 percent compared to cash.
+Middletown, PA (Jan.
+2, 2015) —The Pennsylvania Turnpike Commission reminds motorists that toll rates are set to increase on Jan.
+4 by five percent for both cash and E-ZPass customers.
+The new rates take effect at 12:01 a.m.
+Sunday.
+PA Turnpike customers can view both old and new rates online at http://www.paturnpike.com/toll.

-Customers can also buy an E-ZPass GoPak at more than 300 retailers across the state, including most AAA offices and at certain stores in these chains: Acme, Giant Eagle and GetGo, Karns, Kuhnâ€™s, Walmart and Wegmans.
-Sunoco A-Plus convenience stores at all Pennsylvania Turnpike service plazas.
-The E-ZPass GoPak allows travelers to obtain a transponder that is already activated and can be used immediately.
+Customers can also buy an E-ZPass GoPak at more than 300 retailers across the state, including most AAA offices and at stores in these chains: Acme, Giant Eagle and GetGo, Karns, Kuhnâ€™s, Walmart and Wegmans.
+Sunoco A-Plus stores inside PA Turnpike rest stops also sell E-ZPass GoPaks.
+A GoPak allows travelers to get a transponder that can be used immediately.